 One of the ways that you can find the top insurance companies is by looking at who has the most market share.
 This can help you find the biggest and most popular companies in Florida.
 However, the biggest company isn’t always the best for your needs.
 Your next insurer could be a big company, but it could also be a smaller hidden gem.

-Below is a table that shows the top companies in Florida by their amount of written premiums and percentage of market share:
+Below is a table that shows the top car insurance providers in Florida by their amount of written premiums and percentage of market share:

 |Rank||Company||Direct Premiums Written||Market Share|